Rapid Prototyping & Additive Manufacturing

 The designers have always exploited a bi-dimensional plane to communicate and evaluate their ideas, before you put them into practice.
 However, the designer is never absolutely confident that what he sees on the screen is a faithful representation of the concept that it intends to accomplish.
 Rapid prototyping is the most successful attempt to break through this barrier: to transform the images into a solid object, to touch and test in its geometric characteristics and, sometimes, structural and/or functional performances.

-- Ink-Jet 3D Printing: the 3D prototype is built by an additive technique (additive manufacturing), layer by layer, overlapping layers of 2 commercial polymers photo-crosslinked by UV irradiation (a structural polymer and a sacrificial one used for the implementation of undercuts, easily removable by water jet) which are ejected through a special system of heads as a sort of ink-jet printer-like.
+- Ink-Jet 3D Printing: the 3D prototype is built by an additive technique (additive manufacturing), layer-by-layer, overlapping layers of 2 commercial polymers photo-crosslinked by UV irradiation (a structural polymer and a sacrificial one used for the implementation of undercuts, easily removable by water jet) which are ejected through a special system of heads as a sort of ink-jet printer-like.
 Printing resolution down to 28 microns is achievable.

-- Fused Deposition Modeling: The plastic filament is channeled inside an extruder and transferred to a heated nozzle which brings the material to the melting temperature and releases it to the semi-fluid state on the work surface to build a 3D object.
+- Fused Deposition Modeling: the plastic filament is channeled inside an extruder and transferred to a heated nozzle which brings the material to the melting temperature and releases it to the semi-fluid state on the work surface to build a 3D object.
 Resolution: 500 µm (X and Y axis).
 Layer Thickness: 150 µm.

-- Micro Electro Discharge Machining: micro-scale electro-induced erosion technique (subtractive technique) for processing of complex 3D shapes, even characterized by a high aspect ratio, in conductive materials (metals or heavily doped semiconductors) by localized removal of the material through the generation of high frequency sparks between a tool and the workpiece.
+- Micro Electro Discharge Machining: micro-scale electro-induced erosion technique (subtractive approach) for processing of complex 3D shapes, even characterized by a high aspect ratio, in conductive materials (metals or heavily doped semiconductors) by localized removal of the material through the generation of high frequency sparks between a tool and the workpiece.
 The tool and the workpiece are immersed in a dielectric fluid (typically an oil) and maintained at a mutual distance of a few microns.
-Typical performances are: resolution processing order of a few µm and very low surface roughness (from 0.1 Ra to 0.05 Ra).
+Typical performances are resolution processing order of a few µm and very low surface roughness (from 0.1 Ra to 0.05 Ra).

 - CNC Milling: prototyping technique for polymeric materials and/or metals by serial removing through a cutting rotary tool (subtractive technique).
 Positioning accuracy of 10 µm.
 Minimum diameter of the installed tool equal to 500 µm.